Anth-Github/obsidian/React Course OverView/Crash Course - Javascript Mastery.md

 2. Pre-requisites [[Javascript Fundamentals]] [[Essentails React.js concepts]]
    [[Amazing project Ideas]]
 	{He is saying all these contents are mentioned in the road map or guide doc, we can go through the contents there. }

 3. Components: [[Components]]

-4. There are two main ways of setting u;p your React environment.
+4. There are two main ways of setting up your React environment.
    - Manually setting up all the things using webpack and babel.
    - using the [[create-react-app ]]command.